WispFramework/Wisp/docs/docs/Wisp_Framework/Basic_Usage/templating.md

 ## Partials

 You can include partial templates using the `{% include %}` directive.
-As with layouts, the path is relative and you don't need to specify the extensions.
+As with layouts, the path is relative, and you don't need to specify the extensions.

 Included partials have access to the same data as the template that included them.